MarkusAmshove/Kluent/README.md

 Kluent:

+    "hello" shouldNotEqual "world"
+    OR
     "hello" `should not equal` "world"

 ## assertSame ##
 JUnit: